CMHA Get Set & Connect Program

 Directions Youth Haven

-• A low-barrier, short-term emergency residential program is available for street-involved youth in Vancouver aged 16 to 19 of all genders and orientations.
+Directions Youth Haven is a low-barrier, short-term emergency residential program available to street-involved youth in Vancouver aged 16 to 19 of all genders and orientations.

-• The program offers a inclusive, nonjudgmental space for respite, with staff assistance for recognized needs, including linkages to cultural and community resources.
+• The program offers an inclusive, nonjudgmental space for respite, with staff assistance for recognized needs, including linkages to cultural and community resources.

 • Youth will have access to meals, snacks, personal hygiene products, and clothing donations.